cybergis/CyberGIS-Vis/README.md

 <img height=100 src="images/CyberGIS_Viz.PNG" alt="CyberGIS_Viz.PNG"/>
 </p>

-<h2 align="center" style="margin-top:-10px">CyberGIS-Viz is an an open-source JavaScript-based mapping tool that enables linking multiple maps and various charts.</h2>
+<h2 align="center" style="margin-top:-10px">CyberGIS-Viz is an open-source software tool for interactive geospatial visualization and scalable visual analytics.</h2>
 <br/>

-CyberGIS-Viz is a new stage of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz).
-Now the multiple linked views of [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) have been customized to visualize your own geospatial data set in CyberGIS-Viz.
-We provide a set of modules for the visualization of both quantitative and qualitative data.
-By using CyberGIS-Viz, you will be able to create side-by-side choropleth map visualizations for the comparison of multiple variables or spatiotemporal patterns.
-Various charts linked to multiple maps will also allow you to find new insight into your high-dimensional and spatiotemporal datasets.
-Your visualizations can be created using both Python and Javascript.
-Enjoy creating multiple maps and charts linked to one another in both languages!

-*CyberGIS-Viz has been fully tested on [Firefox](https://www.mozilla.org/en-US/firefox/new/).
+CyberGIS-Viz integrates cutting-edge cyberGIS and online visualization capabilities into a suite of software modules for visualization and visual analytical approaches to knowledge discovery based on geospatial data.
+Key features of the current CyberGIS-Viz implementation include: (1) comparative visualization of spatiotemporal patterns through choropleth maps; (2) dynamic cartographic mapping linked with charts to explore high-dimensional data; (3) reproducible visual analytics through integration with CyberGIS-Jupyter; and (4) multi-language support including both Python and Javascript.
+[Firefox is the recommended web browser for reaping the best performance of CyberGIS-Viz.](https://www.mozilla.org/en-US/firefox/new/)

 <br/><br/>